orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 The user:

 * will be shown the `acme`/`sales` form's New Page
-* will not have access, through links and navigation, to the Summary Page, Landing Page, or other Form Runner pages
+* will not have access, through links and navigation, to the Summary page, Landing page, or other Form Runner pages
 * will not have access to the New Page or other pages of other forms

 {% hint style="warning" %}